-As a structural editor, copyeditor and proofreader, I work on a regular basis with Canelo, Arcadian Lifestyle Publishing, and White Mountain Books.
+As a structural editor, copyeditor and proofreader, I work on a regular basis with Canelo, Head of Zeus, Unbound, Fairlight Books, Arcadian Lifestyle Publishing, Joffe Books, Gallic and White Mountain Books.
 I also take on fiction and memoir manuscripts from private clients in order to fix them up for self-publishing or submission to agents, in parallel to my ghostwriting work.

 Since 2012, I've been a book editor for Arcadian Lifestyle, an independent publishing company shepherded by Bloomsbury and Oxford University Press, editing and proofreading in-house and external projects as well as managing freelance writers.

 During my time with Arcadian, I've commissioned and edited academic articles, short stories and full-length fiction and nonfiction books, overseeing every stage from conception and structuring to drafting, proofreading and printing.
-Since 2013, I have worked for the company freelance.
+From 2013 onwards, I have worked for the company freelance.

 I review classical concerts in France, Switzerland and the UK for Bachtrack, a leading international website, specialising in contemporary music and opera.
 I also curate the culture section for Grand Genève Magazine, a local arts publication, and occasionally write features and interviews for other publications, including Music & Literature.

 March, 1945.
 The ravaged face of London will soon be painted with victory, but for Sylvie, the private battle for peace is just beginning.
 When one of her twins is stillborn, she is faced with a consuming grief for the child she never had a chance to hold.
 A Small Dark Quiet follows a mother as she struggles to find the courage to rebuild her life and care for an orphan whom she and her husban... read more